davidlj95/ngx/CONTRIBUTING.md

 To easily reproduce locally CI/CD jobs, most commands run by CI/CD are stored in [`.ci/Makefile` file](.ci/Makefile).

 For instance, you can run `make build` (or just `make` in this case) to ensure the command used to build is the same one the CI/CD job will use.

+#### Release and versioning

+Every release is identified by a version number that follows [Semantic Versioning 2.0 specification](https://semver.org/)

+In order to automatically detect if a new release is needed and what kind of version number bump is needed (major, minor or patch), commit messages since last release are analyzed.
+That's why [commit messages follow a convention](#commit-messages).
+So that they can be analyzed later to automate the version bump and release process.

+Every push to main branch analyzes all commits since latest release.
+Based on commit messages there's enough information to decide if a new release is needed.
+If a new version is needed the release process associates the commit with a tag, creates a release in GitHub with notes generated from commit messages and publishes a new package version to NPM.

+See [release task](#release) for more information about how to operate releases.

 ### Tasks